 The horticulture sector in Andhra Pradesh

-The State has 17.48 Lakh Hectare under Horticulture crops with an annual production of 301.73 Lakhs metric tons.
+The State has 17.48 Lakh hectares under Horticulture crops with an annual production of 301.73 Lakhs metric tons.
 The horticulture sector in Andhra Pradesh contributes approximately 16.07% to the state GVA (Gross Value Added).

 You may also like this: Black Rice Cultivation, Farming Practices in India.

-Important agricultural crops of Andhra Pradesh
+Important crops of Andhra Pradesh

 Andhra Pradesh state is blessed with suitable weather to produce varieties of crops.
 The farmers of Andhra Pradesh practice multiple cropping patterns to improve the growth of agricultural production.